HYF-Class21/agile-development-group1-all-about-trees/planning/backlog.md

 - [ ] As a user I want to have a section with extra information and links about trees.

   - there is a side bar with links to extra information about trees.

+- [ ] As a user I want to see a related logo next to tile
+  - there is logo that reflects the website's content

 ## Could-Haves

 > would be really cool ... if there's time

+- [ ] As a user I wan to see an interactive logo
+  - there is a sort of animation to logo to make it interesting.
 - [ ] As a user I want to be able to print important articles to share it with others.
   - there is a print button in top of articles.